 - Make one point per sentence—keep your thinking and writing—uncomplicated

-- Keep paragraphs short (sometimes even one sentence – breaking traditional grammar rules)
+- Write short paragraphs (sometimes even one sentence – breaking traditional grammar rules)

-- Include hyperlinking – this creates a smooth user experience and you can guide your reader to where you’d like them to go
+- Include links to other relevant pages or posts in your website – this creates a smooth user experience and you can guide your reader to where you’d like them to go.

 - Know your keywords and use them strategically.
-[This web writing technique is not for your readers but for search engines]
+(This tip is not really for your readers but for SEO)

-If you use these web writing principles, you won’t have to worry about being “judged by your cover.”
-You’ll be on your way to keeping and then engaging your site visitors.
+If you use these online writing tips, you’ll be on your way to keeping and then engaging your site visitors.

 Have we missed any web writing techniques?
-What else do you do to magnetize your web copy?
+What else do you do to super charge your web copy?
 Leave us a comment.